Irys-xyz/rust-sdk/README.md

-# Bundlr Rust SDK
+# Irys Rust SDK
-SDK for interacting with Bundlr network, using Rust.
+SDK for interacting with Irys bundler nodes, using Rust.

 ## Examples
 Code examples can be found in `examples` directory